Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 Tip 1:

-But if you’re planning a diy project, my advice is that you shouldn’t shy away from a Walk In Shower.
-It will take a fair bit more of your time then a regular above grade acrylic base install, but the additional material costs basically amounts to only the shower floor tile expense.
-This makes it not significantly more expensive than a regular above grade acrylic shower base installation.
+But if you’re planning a diy tub to shower conversion project, my advice is that you shouldn’t shy away from a custom Walk In Shower.
+It will take a fair bit more of your time then a regular above grade acrylic base or a acrylic shower kit, but the additional cost basically amounts to only the extra shower floor tile expense, so it can still be somewhat affordable depending on the tile you choose.

 Tip 2:

-In my experience, when I’m building a shower for a client, the labor costs and material costs are often very similar when these clients prefer a slightly above average “grade” of remodel.
+In my experience, when I’m building a shower for a client, whether it's a tub to shower conversion or not, the labor costs and material costs are often very similar, assuming a slightly above average “grade” of remodel.

-You can check out my Bathroom Remodel budgeting post to see exactly what I mean, but this usually represents slightly fancier than average materials.
-Materials that are not considered “budget” items, but rather one or two grades more expensive than this.
+You can check out my Bathroom Remodel budgeting post to see exactly what I mean, but this usually represents slightly fancier than average fixtures and finishes.
+These are not what could be considered “budget” items, but rather one or two grades more expensive than this with no additional features.

 Tip 3:

-If you’re going to hire a contractor for most of the work, you should always get a few quotes from some well rated contractors in your area and try to get them to provide as much detail as possible.
+If you’re going to hire a contractor for most of the work on your tub to shower conversion, you should always get a few quotes from some well rated contractors in your area and try to get them to provide as much detail as possible.
 A very common strategy used by many contractors is to produce a lower priced quote that’s short on details.

-The idea is to secure the client, then figure out ways to make more money during the project.
+The questionable approach is all about securing the client, then figuring out ways to make more money during the project.
 This is a very difficult tactic to spot because unforeseen extra jobs and material expenses always come up in every project, but it’s a very real strategy, nonetheless.

 The best way to avoid this problem is to make sure you hire the most reputable contractors in the area.
-It’s actually best if you get a recommendation from a trusted friend than to rely on online reviews, but these are important as well.
+It’s actually best if you get a recommendation from a trusted friend than to rely on online reviews, but these can be important as well.

 Tip 4:

-When searching for materials for your bathtub conversion to shower project, you can save a lot of money if you’re willing to put some time and effort into it.
-For example, tile patterns are retired routinely and replaced with the hip new styles.
-So, ask around at your local home improvement store, and you might find some amazing deals on discontinued tiles.
+When searching for tile, fixture and finish ideas for your tub to shower conversion project, you can save a lot of money if you’re willing to put some time and effort into getting deals.
+For example, tile patterns are routinely retired and replaced with the hip new styles at wholesalers and home improvement stores.
+So, ask around and you might find some amazing deals on discontinued tiles.

-Once you’ve chosen your desired shower design, it’s time to dive into the step-by-step bathtub conversion to shower process.
+Once you’ve chosen the best design and layout for your shower space, it’s time to dive into the step-by-step bath - shower conversion / install process.

-A promised, I’ll be going over the important steps involved in a bathroom tub to shower remodel project that I recently completed – the walk in shower I mentioned above, with a custom vertical, floor to ceiling wall niche.
+As promised, I’ll be going over the important steps involved in a tub to shower conversion project that I recently completed - the walk in shower I mentioned above, with a custom vertical, floor to ceiling shower niche.

 Preparing Your Space and Gathering Tools

-Before beginning your bathtub conversion to shower, you need to protect your bathroom floor if you’re not planning to reinstall new floor tiles during your remodel.
+Before beginning the demo phase of the project, you need to protect your bathroom floor if you're not planning to reinstall new floor tiles during your remodel.
 Existing floor tiles will be very vulnerable to chipping and impact damage if you are planning to keep them, so they definitely need protection.

 At this point, you also need to do all the demo prep that's involved in any remodel, including getting all your demo tools together, and the right safety equipment (if you're DIYing it), as well as coming up an effective dust management plan.
 Check out my ultimate demo post for all the info you'll need for this important first step.